Buying a Home in 2020? 12 things you should consider before diving in!

 With that being said, market conditions are indicating that 2020 will present a favorable market to buy a home, even with prices being higher than they are currently.
 Charlotte’s job market is strong, population growth is ever on the rise, and Charlotte’s overall popularity continues to increase year over year.
 Charlotte’s economy is projecting to remain favorable, albeit more expensive as we head into 2020.

-2. How will Charlotte’s population effect home prices in 2020?
+2. How will Charlotte’s population affect home prices in 2020?

-Charlotte is one of the country’s fastest growing areas and the largest city in North Carolina.
+Charlotte is one of the country’s fastest-growing areas and the largest city in North Carolina.
 The city proper is home to more than 800,000 people and, beyond the city itself, Charlotte’s metropolitan area is home to more than two a half million people.
+It is an area of the United States that millennials are targeting.
 As a result of Charlotte’s substantial population, the housing market is proving to be particularly attractive to investors seeking to buy and hold or renovate and flip.

 Just to put the population data into perspective, the U.S. Census Bureau reported that Charlotte gained 15,551 new residents during the 12-month period from 2016 to 2017 – which is more than most cities across the U.S. In fact, Charlotte ranked as the 7th fastest growing city in the United States in 2018.
 Although we are now a few years ahead of the substantial 2016-2017 population increase, Charlotte’s population has continued to rise year over year.
 As a result, the city is still attempting to keep up with housing demands for the ever-increasing number of people who are moving to Charlotte.